spookysalsa/medermade.github.io/week-1/6-tracking-changes/README.md

 - Check your git status
 - Write something in this README.md
 - Check your git status (notice a pattern?)
-- Add the change you made in the my_reflection.md to the stage
+- Add the changes you made in the my_reflection.md and README.md to the stage
 - Discard the change made to the README.md
 - Add and commit the changes for my_reflection.md
 - Check the git log to see your commits